 The Council has a duty to arrange for the burial or cremation of any person who dies or is found dead in its area, where it appears that no funeral arrangements are being made or are likely to be made.
 The Council is usually called upon where people have died either without family or without family who are willing or able to make the necessary arrangements.

 Before you apply for a Public Health Funeral please read through the alternatives below, which would allow you to have more control over the funeral arrangements.

 Funeral Expenses and Alternatives

 If you are unable to meet the cost of funeral expenses and are in receipt of certain state benefits, you may be eligible for financial assistance from the Department for Work and Pensions.
 They will cover reasonable burial or cremation costs, and up to £1000 contribution to other funeral expenses.
 For more information please visit Get Help with Funeral Expenses

 You can also get free help from Down to Earth an organisation which offers practical support to those struggling with funeral costs and assistance with applying to the DWP.
 They have also produced a guide to planning an affordable and meaningful funeral

 If you are unable to meet the cost of funeral expenses and are not in receipt of state benefits, you may wish to first check the funeral costs in your area.
 Funeral directors are now legally obliged to display their standard prices in their window and on their website.
-You can also use the comparison sites Your Funeral Choice or look into direct cremation, a new low cost funeral option where the deceased is taken away for cremation and the ashes are returned by courier for you to carry out your own personal service or scattering.
+You can also use the comparison sites Your Funeral Choice and Funeral Guide or look into direct cremation, a new low cost funeral option where the deceased is taken away for cremation and the ashes are returned by courier for you to carry out your own personal service or scattering.
 It is also worth asking funeral directors if they will accept instalments or offer payment plans so that you can spread the cost.